knbe/grading/README.md

 know, awful.

-This workflow pretty much eliminates the need to actually interact with the submission directory (endless opening and closing of files, and navigating (more like orienteering) the submission directory's idiotic layout.)
+This workflow pretty much eliminates the need to actually interact with the submission directory (i.e. endlessly opening and closing files, and navigating (more like orienteering) the submission directory's idiotic layout.)

 [Linux](https://archlinux.org) and [i3wm](https://i3wm.org/) centric.